ehabsmh/anyware-software-technical-challenge/frontend/REFACTORING_NOTES.md

 - Role-based UI handled cleanly
 - Navigation logic should be delegated to parent
 - Description rendering logic can be simplified for readability

+### Course Form

+- Split Create/Edit logic from form UI
+- Introduced CourseForm as a reusable controlled form
+- Used FormProvider + useFormContext to avoid prop drilling
+- Unified backend validation error handling with applyValidationErrors
+- Improved readability and maintainability